egebalmum/Unity-Endless-Climb-Game/README.md

 # Unity-Endless-Climb-Game
 A casual game made with unity.
 ## Description
-A game where character is bouncy and sticky ball and the purpose is running from the saw by climbing platforms.
+A game where character is bouncy and sticky ball tries to run from the saw by climbing platforms.
 - ![](https://github.com/Pika10/Unity-Endless-Climb-Game/blob/main/ReadmeGifs/GP.gif)

 ### Combo Ability